Saturday, April 01, 2023

 If your doctor suspects a stress fracture, they may order a bone scan.
 During a bone scan, radioactive material would be injected into your vein.
 This material would accumulate at the fracture site and can help identify/confirm a fracture.

-Treating ankle fractures will depend on the extent of the injury.
-Your doctor will be checking if the fracture is nondisplaced or displaced.
-Another important factor is whether the fracture is comminuted (multiple pieces).
+Treating ankle breaks will depend on the extent of the injury.
+Your doctor will be checking if the fracture is nondisplaced or displaced

 cast

-Nonsurgical Treatment for a Broken Ankle
+Nonsurgical Treatment

-If the ankle fracture is nondisplaced, your doctor may suggest that you stay off of your foot in a cast or splint for 6-8 weeks minimum to allow for bone healing.
-This would be a good option for someone who sustains a non-displaced stress fracture of the ankle.
+If the broken ankle is nondisplaced, your doctor may suggest that you stay off of the limb in a cast or splint for 6-8 weeks minimum to allow for bone healing.

 Your doctor will see you every 3-4 weeks after the injury to obtain new radiographs and ensure fracture healing is taking place.

 Nonsurgical treatment may also be recommended if someone has extensive health problems such as a history of blood clots, or severe peripheral vascular disease.
-If your doctor believes that you are too high risk to undergo surgery, he/she may recommend nonsurgical treatment.

 fibular fracture repair

-Surgical Treatment for a Broken Ankle
+Surgical Treatment

-If you sustain a displaced lateral or medial malleolar ankle fracture, your doctor will recommend surgery.
+If you sustain a displaced lateral or medial malleolar fracture, your doctor will recommend surgery.
 If the fracture gap is greater than 2mm or there is shifting of the fracture fragments, your doctor will recommend repairing the broken ankle to ensure the best outcomes.

 A bimalleolar ankle fracture occurs when there is damage to the medial malleolus of the tibia and the lateral malleolus of the fibula.